jagatjeevan/jagatjeevan/content/styled-component.md

 ---
 title: 'Styled Component'
 date: '2021-07-26'
 description: 'CSS in JS.
-Moving away from SCSS.'
+Use the best bits of ES6 and CSS to style your apps without stress.
+Get the vendor prefixes without worring about the class name conflict and give a short and meaningful name to classes to every component.'
 tags: ['css in js', 'styled-component']
 ---